marcinjahn/technology-notebook/src/docs/programming/dotnet/asp-net-core/razor-pages-routing.md

 ---
-title: Routing
+title: Routing in Razor Pages
 description: Routing in ASP.NET Core
 tags: .net, asp.net, c#
 lang: en-US
 ---

-# Routing in ASP.NET Core
+# Routing with Razor Pages in ASP.NET Core

 Routing is the process of mapping an incoming request to a handler (Razor Page, or an action on some MVC controller).